 Malta has a picturesque coastline with many harbours, bays, creeks, sandy beaches, and rocky coves.
-For those who are used to the chaotic city life with long travels between home and work, living in Malta could be an unparalleled experience.
-Its tiny size places everything in close proximity.
+For those who are used to the chaotic city life with long travels between home and work, living in Malta for expats could be an unparalleled experience.
+Its tiny size places everything nearby.

 Interesting Read: Discover Malta

-Cost of Living in Malta
+3. Cost of Living in Malta

-Malta generally offers a decent and comfortable standard of living and is one of the most affordable countries to reside in as compared to other European nations.
+Malta generally offers a decent and comfortable standard of living and is one of the most affordable countries to reside in compared to other European nations.
 The cost of living in Malta can differ depending on your lifestyle and where you live.

-On average, utilities (water, electricity, fuel and internet) can cost somewhere between €100 - €150 a month.
-If broken down individually.
+On average, utilities (water, electricity, fuel and internet) can cost between €100 to €150 a month.
+Transportation costs on the Maltese islands are also reasonably priced, covering almost the entire country.

-Likewise, the transportation cost on the Maltese islands is also reasonably priced, covering almost the entire country.
-One way ticket of any public transport would cost you about €1.50, and a regular monthly pass would cost about €26 approximately.
+A one-way ticket on any public transport would cost you about €1.50, and a regular monthly pass would cost about €26.

 A rent of about €1,000 to €1,200 a month can get you a comfortable, mid-range apartment in Valletta, the capital city of Malta.

-Depending on your family size and what you need, it could cost somewhere between €60-€100 per month approximately.
+Depending on your family size and what you need, it could cost between €60 to €100 per month.
 A visit to the doctor could cost about €15.

 Here is a detailed price list of all the essentials for a comfortable living in Malta.